Slurm#

 or site policies that restrict heavy workloads on login nodes.
 In such cases,

-the workflow is to use Slurm to allocate compute nodes and launch mpirun
+the workflow is to use Slurm to allocate compute nodes and launch mpirun from

 within one of those nodes.
 From there, mpirun orchestrates the execution of the